 Alcohol is the most commonly used addictive substance in the U.S. and alcoholism is the third leading lifestyle-related cause of death.
 Alcohol abuse is also associated with a number of workplace issues including absenteeism, injuries, fatalities, and low employee morale.
-According the National Council on Alcoholism and Drug Dependence, Inc. (NCADD) in the U.S., workers with an alcohol problem are 270% more likely to have a workplace accident.
+In the U.S., workers with an alcohol problem are 270% more likely to have a workplace accident.
 In the UK, the Institute of Alcohol Studies (IAS) estimates that 17 million working days are lost in the UK each year due to alcohol-related sickness.

 Alcohol addiction can develop gradually over time, and warning signs can potentially go unnoticed.
 The U.S. Surgeon General, in his 2016 report “Facing Addiction in America”, said the most common reason people do not seek help for their addiction is because they are unaware they need treatment or are in denial.

 Elaine Rodriguez, LCSW-A, a clinical counselor with Workplace Options, shares three common warning signs indicating you or a loved one may have an issue with alcohol abuse.

 Over time, consuming alcohol can result in an increased tolerance to its effects.
 This is the body and brain’s way of adapting in an attempt to keep us safe, despite intoxication.
 You might notice that your loved one can have drink after drink without experiencing the typical side effects (slurred speech, impaired coordination), or that you now need six beers instead of two to achieve a “buzz.”

 #2.
 Loss of control/prioritizing drinking